apache/arrow/docs/source/developers/java/building.rst

 CMake
 ~~~~~

-- To build only the C Data Interface library:
+- To build only the JNI C Data Interface library:

     .. code-block::